 The IEOF has identified five thrust areas on which innovative financing mechanisms are being developed.
-They are: Early Childhood Education, Foundational Learning Skills, Secondary Learning, School to Workforce transition, and Inclusive education (learning and intellectual disabilities) thereby covering the entire spectrum of the education sector.
-Work on these thrust areas is conducted through a phased manner that is planned over the course of ten years aligned with the Sustainable Development Goals deadline of 2030.
+They are: Early Childhood Education, Foundational Learning Skills, Secondary Learning, School to Workforce transition, and Inclusive education (learning and intellectual disabilities) thereby covering the entire spectrum of education sector.
+Work on these thrust areas is being done through a phased manner that is planned over the course of ten years aligned with the Sustainable Development Goals deadline of 2030.

-The IEOF is still under development.
-It has currently:
+The IEOF has currently:

-- Developed and convened all partners to launch the first-in-theworld innovative structure with their first pilot impact bond - Developed a strategy to deploy outcomes funds over a tenyear period - Conducted thorough due diligence to evaluate 150+ service providers - Consulted with industry experts to validate the approach - · Secured commitments for risk capital - Evaluated multiple forms of funding engagement for risk and outcome funders
+- ✓ Developed and convened all partners to launch the first-in-the-world innovative structure with their first pilot impact bond - ✓ Developed a strategy to deploy outcomes funds over a ten-year period - ✓ Conducted thorough due diligence to evaluate 150+ service providers - $\checkmark$ Consulted with industry experts to validate the approach - ✓ Secured commitments for risk capital - ✓ Evaluated multiple forms of funding engagement for risk and outcome funders